 How to Dispose of Dishwater When Camping

-It is important to properly dispose of the dirty water created from doing dishes.
+It is important to properly dispose of the dirty water created by doing dishes.
 Many campgrounds have regulations on how they want you to get rid of this water.
 If no rules are posted, please check with the ranger or camp host.

 Some parks have a utility sink marked for dishwater disposal.
 Please be mindful that doing dishes at that sink might not be allowed.
-If pouring the dirty water on the ground is allowed, please make sure it is at least 100 feet from a water source or body of water.
+If pouring dirty water on the ground is allowed, please make sure it is at least 100 feet from a water source or body of water.